apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_ConvexHull

 Introduction: Return the convex hull geometry of the raster including the NoDataBandValue band pixels.
-For regular shaped and non-skewed rasters, this gives more or less the same result as RS_ConvexHull and hence is only useful for irregularly shaped or skewed rasters.
+For regular shaped and non-skewed rasters, this gives more or less the same result as RS_Envelope and hence is only useful for irregularly shaped or skewed rasters.

 Format: `RS_ConvexHull(raster: Raster)`